vaadin/platform/scripts/generator/templates/template-release-notes.md

 Vaadin 22 starters are not available just yet in vaadin.com.
 You can use Vaadin 21 starter and manually change Vaadin version (see instructions below).

 ## Maven Archetypes
 Maven is the de-facto build tool for Java web applications.
 Major IDEs also support Maven out of the box and most often you'll be using Maven via your favorite IDE.
-There is currently one Maven archetype available, the `vaadin-archetype-application` which corresponds to the project base for Flow.
+There are currently two Maven archetypes available, the `vaadin-archetype-application` which corresponds to the project base for Flow and the corresponding `vaadin-archetype-spring-application` if you prefer use Flow with [Spring](https://spring.io/).
 The version of the archetype should match the platform version.
 After you have Maven installed, you can quickly create and run a Vaadin app with the following command:

 ```
 mvn -B archetype:generate \